 The liquidator’s role in MVL

-When you decide that you would like to close your company via MVL, you will need to get in touch with a tax specialist to obtain tax advice prior to entering into the MVL procedure.
+If you decide that you would like to close your company via MVL, you will need to get in touch with a tax specialist to obtain tax advice prior to entering into the MVL procedure.

 After you have done this, get in touch with us and we will be able to talk you through the MVL process and what is involved for you and your company in this solvent liquidation procedure.

 After the company has been dissolved and your obligations as director have been removed, payments will be issued to you and all shareholders, after they have been received.
 You can find out more about the MVL process and costs here.